History of Phil Mickelson in Timeline

 In 2012, Phil Mickelson was inducted into the World Golf Hall of Fame.

-At the AT&T Pebble Beach Pro-Am in 2016, Mickelson sought to end a winless drought dating back 52 worldwide events to the 2013 Open Championship.
+At the AT&T Pebble Beach Pro-Am, Phil Mickelson entered the final round with a two-stroke lead, his first 54-hole lead since the 2013 U.S. Open and was seeking to end a winless drought dating back 52 worldwide events to the 2013 Open Championship.

 2013: Led PGA Tour in Birdie Average

-In 2013, Phil Mickelson led the PGA Tour in birdie average, showcasing his scoring ability.
+In 2013, Mickelson led the PGA Tour in birdie average.

 2013: Open Championship Win

-Mickelson's T3 finish at the 2016 CareerBuilder Challenge was only his fifth top-five finish since his win at the 2013 Open Championship.
+In 2016, under Andrew Getson's guidance, Phil Mickelson made his debut at the CareerBuilder Challenge and finished in a tie for third place.
+This was only Mickelson's fifth top-five finish since his win at the 2013 Open Championship.

-On May 30, 2014, The Wall Street Journal reported that the FBI and U.S. Securities and Exchange Commission (SEC) were investigating Phil Mickelson and associates for insider trading in Clorox and Dean Foods stock.
+On May 30, 2014, The Wall Street Journal reported that the FBI and SEC were investigating Mickelson and associates for insider trading in Clorox and Dean Foods stock.
+Mickelson denied any wrongdoing.

 2014: Bubba Watson Wins The Masters

-In an interview before the 2015 Open, Mickelson expressed how much his 2013 Open Championship win meant to him.
+Phil Mickelson reflected on his 2013 Open Championship victory in an interview before the 2015 Open, expressing how much it meant to him.

 May 19, 2016: Named as Relief Defendant in SEC Complaint

-On May 19, 2016, Phil Mickelson was named as a relief defendant in a SEC complaint alleging insider trading but avoided criminal charges.
+On May 19, 2016, Mickelson was named as a relief defendant in an SEC complaint alleging insider trading but avoided criminal charges in a parallel case.

-In the fall of 2016, Mickelson had two sports hernia surgeries.
-His unexpected return at the CareerBuilder Challenge led to a T-21 finish.
-He then had a T14 finish at the Farmers Insurance Open and a T-16 finish at the Waste Management Phoenix Open.
+In the fall of 2016, Phil Mickelson had sports hernia surgeries, and his unexpected return at the CareerBuilder Challenge led to a T-21 finish.
+He followed with a T14 at the Farmers Insurance Open and a T-16 finish at the Waste Management Phoenix Open.

 March 4, 2018: WGC-Mexico Championship Win

-On March 4, 2018, Mickelson won the WGC-Mexico Championship, ending a winless drought since 2013.
-He defeated Justin Thomas in a playoff to secure his 43rd PGA Tour victory and became the oldest winner of a WGC event.
+On March 4, 2018, Phil Mickelson won the WGC-Mexico Championship, ending a winless drought since 2013.
+He defeated Justin Thomas in a playoff to secure his 43rd PGA Tour victory and became the oldest winner of a WGC event at age 47.

 2018: Controversial Incident at U.S. Open

-In 2018, Mickelson was a captain's pick for Team USA at the Ryder Cup.
-He lost his matches, and Team USA was defeated.
+In 2018, Phil Mickelson was a captain's pick for Team USA at the Ryder Cup.
+He lost his matches and Team USA lost the event.

 On June 16, 2020, Mickelson became eligible for the PGA Tour Champions on his 50th birthday.